carpentries-incubator/ml4bio-workshop/setup.md

 - For **Mac OS**, launch the `install_launch_mac.command` script.
 - For **Linux**, launch the `install_launch_linux.sh` script.

-To launch the correct script for your operating system, navigate to the `scripts` subdirectory of the unzipped `ml-bio-workshop-gh-pages` directory from the command line.
+To launch the correct script for your operating system, navigate to the `scripts` subdirectory of the unzipped `ml4bio-workshop-gh-pages` directory from the command line.
 For Windows, launch the Anaconda Prompt (formerly Anaconda Command Prompt) and then run the script:
 - Start -> Type "Anaconda" -> Anaconda Prompt
-- Navigate to the `ml-bio-workshop-gh-pages\scripts` directory from the command line using the command `cd <PATH_TO_ml-bio-workshop-gh-pages>\scripts` (replace `<PATH_TO_ml-bio-workshop-gh-pages>` with the appropriate directory on your computer)
+- Navigate to the `ml4bio-workshop-gh-pages\scripts` directory from the command line using the command `cd <PATH_TO_ml4bio-workshop-gh-pages>\scripts` (replace `<PATH_TO_ml4bio-workshop-gh-pages>` with the appropriate directory on your computer)
 - Type `install_launch_windows.bat` -> Enter

 <p align="center">
 <img width="500" src="{{ page.root }}/fig/setup/windows_script.png">
 </p>

-For Linux or Mac OS, open the terminal and navigate to the `ml-bio-workshop-gh-pages/scripts` directory.
+For Linux or Mac OS, open the terminal and navigate to the `ml4bio-workshop-gh-pages/scripts` directory.
 Then, enter `./` followed by the name of the script for your operating system without a space in between.

 <p align="center">